Innovator Visa UK

 The UK Innovator Visa provides entry to the UK for talented, experienced entrepreneurs who wish to establish a business in the country.

 As the world’s fifth-largest economy, in 2019, the World Bank rated Britain eighth out of 190 nations when it comes to ease of doing business.
 And despite the challenges of Covid-19, the UK tech sector continues to attract billions of pounds in investment.

-As a niche, London-based immigration law firm, we can assist you through the entire life-cycle of the Innovator Visa – from the initial application through to applying for Indefinite Leave to Remain.
+As a niche, London-based immigration law firm, we can assist you through the entire life cycle of the Innovator Visa UK – from the initial application through to applying for Indefinite Leave to Remain.
 Our business immigration team will spend time understanding your business and your personal circumstances.
 Our advice will help you to build a robust, successful application.

-What are the eligibility requirements of an Innovator Visa?
+What are the eligibility requirements for an Innovator Visa UK?

-To obtain an Innovator Visa you must be endorsed by an approved Endorsing Body.
+To obtain an Innovator Visa UK you must be endorsed by an approved Endorsing Body.

 Every application is measured against the following three requirements:

 - Innovation – is the business idea original, and is there a business plan available that shows the venture meets an existing market need or is a legitimate competitor in a particular sector?